Miniature Highland Cattle

 2 Men & A Hen decided in the summer of 2018 to begin a breeding project for miniature highland cattle.
 Details of the project are outlined below including pictures of our foundation stock.

-We acquired our foundation heifers from three sources in Central Michigan.
+We acquired our foundation heifers and cows from three sources in Michigan.
 Five 100% highland heifers came from midsize miniature stock (42"-48").
 Three heifers came from a breeder with highlands and dexter cattle.
 These three heifers are 50%, 50%, and 75% highland and are chondro negative.
 We acquired 5 more 100% cows 5-13 years old from a farm in Alpena.
 Our bull (Parker) was sourced from Hans & Sheril Peterson in Lakeport MI.
 He carries the white park gene and the dexter chondrodysplasia (BD1) gene and is 62.5% highland.
 We specifically chose these cattle to start our miniature highland project because of their conformation, size, and availability.

 In 2018 it was extremely difficult to acquire miniature highland cattle of good stock at a respectable price.
 Miniature highlands are selling for $3000 - $10,000 each and are extremely difficult to find.
 We spent a significant amount of money on Parker as he is a miniature and carriers the Highpark and Highshire coloration along with the chondro gene all of which we want to be prominent in our herd.